 Given these advantages, ChartIQ’s solutions run on HTML5.
 ChartIQ’s Charting Library is a developer-friendly financial visualization engine built using a highly robust API and delivered as a simple software development kit.
-WebTrader is a sleek, white labeled front end that is completely compatible with MT4.
-Both of these are built in HTML5 so that they are interactive, responsive, and can be embedded anywhere.
+ChartIQ is interactive, responsive, and can be embedded anywhere.

 However, though capital markets firms are moving towards updating their technology stack with these kinds of best-in-class software solutions, there are industry-specific concerns that prevent them from immediately or completely abandoning their legacy applications altogether.
-ChartIQ’s new product, Finsemble, addresses these gaps.
+Our solution?
+Finsemble.

 Finsemble is a desktop integration platform (or smart desktop platform) used to make any application interoperable on the desktop.
 Finsemble allows different pieces of software to be “assembled” into a single desktop application.
 These applications look, feel, and behave like native desktop applications, but are built in HTML.
-This allows firms to use all the tools they’re currently using—legacy, modern, or third-party—and have them all magically work together.
+This allows firms to use all the tools they’re currently using—legacy, modern, or third-party—and have them all seamlessly work together.
 Thus, Finsemble is a bridge into modernity for the financial tech world.